codeontap/codeontap/docs/reference/component-reference.md

     -   signing based on any of the aliases
     -   API-KEY used as shared secret between cloudfront and the API
 4. API endpoint
-    -   policy based IP whitelisting
+    -   waf or policy based IP whitelisting
-    -   multiple aliases
+    -   multiple aliases or AWS assigned domain
     -   EDGE or REGIONAL
     -   signing based on any of the aliases
     -   API-KEY can be used for client metering

 If multiple domains are provided, the primary domain is used to provide the endpoint for the the API documentation and for the gateway attributes.
-For documentation, the others used to redirect to the primary.
+For documentation, the others redirect to the primary.

 **Deployment Properties**